 In Base64 decoding, the output theoretically could be in binary but is interpreted as a string.
-So if the binary output contains '\0' then it could as a 64bit unsigned integer (little endian) and Base64 encodes the result.
+So if the binary output contains '\0' there are time based One-Time Password algorithm initializes the HMAC using the key and appropriate hash type.
+Then it hashes the mes as a 64bit unsigned integer (little endian) and Base64 encodes the result.